mizma/flatbox/hardware-rev1.1/README.md

 (*) Above sample Artwork based on a trace of In-Game Screenshot + Official Fan-kit (©ARK SYSTEM WORKS)

 Stencil for the artwork can be found [HERE](images/Flatbox-ACR-Stencil_300dpi.png).
 The stencil is in 300dpi so print the image at 300dpi to adjust size.
+[Stencil with key labels](images/Flatbox-ACR-Stencil_with_key_label_300dpi.png) is also available

 ## License and Acknowlegements